-All open source software algorithms and tools developed by OpenTopography are distributed via its GitHub space.
-OpenTopography’s GitHub space is also available to host software developed by our partners and the Earth science user community.
+All open source software algorithms and tools developed by OpenTopography are distributed via our GitHub.
+OpenTopography’s GitHub is also available to host software developed by our partners and the Earth science user community.

-Software used by OpenTopography currently available via GitHub:
+Software developed and used by OpenTopography currently available via GitHub:

-Points2Grid - Points2Grid is a robust and scalable tool for gridding LIDAR point cloud data to generate Digital Elevation Models (DEM).
+- Points2Grid - Points2Grid is a robust and scalable tool for gridding lidar point cloud data to generate Digital Elevation Models (DEM).
 Points2Grid uses a local gridding method to compute grid cell elevation using a neighborhood defined around each cell based on a search radius provided by the user.
+Points2Grid has been integrated into the open source Point Data Abstraction Library (PDAL) package as writers.gdal.
 More information about the algorithm and software is available on our Points2Grid page.

 Other Software in OpenTopography GitHub:

-libLAS - libLAS is a C/C++ library for reading and writing the LAS lidar format.
-OT uses the libLAS libraries for various data preparation, query, and processing tasks.
+- PDAL - Point Data Abstraction Library (PDAL) is a C++ library for translating and manipulating point cloud data.
+OT uses PDAL for various data preparation, query, and processing tasks.

 - Entwine - Entwine is a data organization library for massive point clouds.

 - GDAL - The Geospatial Data Abstraction Library (GDAL), is a translator library for raster geospatial data formats.
 OpenTopography uses GDAL for DEM format conversion and derived product generation.

 - Geoportal Server - Esri Geoportal Server is a free, open source product that enables discovery and use of geospatial resources including datasets, rasters, and Web services.
 It helps organizations manage and publish metadata for their geospatial resources to let users discover and connect to those resources.